 (Thanks to Justin Thomas for tidying the photos up a little for me.)

-Philip also found not just the gig, but also the sound check on cassette, recorded on his hand held Sony Walkman.
+Here is the actual gig, as recorded by Philip including the sound check on cassette, recorded on his hand held Sony Walkman.

 ‘Hello we’re called U2 and this is ‘With or Without You’!